Lucketts Travel: National express takeover

 In March 2020 the business was purchased by National Express.

 In January 2023, the coach excursion business of Lucketts Travel and six other National Express Transport Solutions companies were brought together under the 'Touromo' brand.
 The Lucketts name, as well as the names of the coach companies it has acquired, are to be retained for private hire services.

+In September 2024, Mortons Travel was sold off by the parent company to Rambler Group Holdings.

+The Coach Travel Group

+In October 2025, it had been announced by Mobico Group that Lucketts, Worthing Coaches, Coliseum and Solent Coaches, had been divested, joining former stablemate Stewarts Coaches of Reading in the Tom Stables led company.
+Andrew Luckett, part of the family that founded Lucketts Travel, was appointed Chief Technology Officer by The Coach Travel Group.

 Fleet

 As at April 2013, the fleet consisted of 103 vehicles.
 The breakdown was Lucketts (54 vehicles), Worthing (8), Coliseum (12) and National Express (29).

 In January 2013 a new common livery was introduced.
 A predominantly white base is offset with a swoop- brown/orange in the case of Lucketts, red/yellow for Worthing Coaches and grey/orange for Coliseum, which also carries a stylised depiction of the Coliseum in Rome.
 Coaches dedicated to National Express services are painted in the client's livery.